Sleekplan/sleekplan-wordpress/readme.txt

 == Description ==

 Sleekplan is a customer feedback tool that can easily be embedded in any web application.
 The widget assists you to track suggestions, ideas, and bugs from your customers, share a roadmap, and keep a changelog.
 Moreover, Sleekplan calculates an impact score to prioritize feedback automatically by using meaningful metrics.
+You don't need to have a paid subscription from [Sleekplan](https://sleekplan.com/?ref=wordpress) to use the feedback widget.

 Some essential features: